StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 echo "Script finished."
 ```

-**Explanation**: In this example, a single blank line is used to separate the add and subtract functions.
+**Explanation**: In this example, a single blank line separates the add and subtract functions.
 Double blank lines are used before the `echo "Starting the script..."` line, signifying a transition from function definitions to the main execution block of the script.
 This approach keeps the script well-organized and easy to follow.

 ///